DarrenaGray/Sprint-Challenge-Redux-Smurfs/Answers.md

 2. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

-    The store is where the unaltered state is held.
-Actions are plain objects that usually have a type property and along with other properties.
+    The store is where the state is held.
+Actions are plain objects that usually have a type property and along with other properties, such as payload.
 Reducers take the original state and produces a copy of the state with the called action creator applied

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?